A Tale of Two Efficient and Informative Negative Sampling Distributions: Introduction

 \textbf{Summary of Contributions:}

-1) We propose \textbf{two} efficient schemes for sampling `hard' negatives where the negative sampling distribution provably adapts to changing parameters and the data instance.
-Furthermore, the sampling cost is provably constant (independent of the number of classes).
+1) We propose \textbf{two} efficient schemes for negative sampling where the negative sampling distribution provably adapts to changing parameters and the data instance.
+Furthermore, the sampling cost is provably constant (independent of the number of classes)

 2) We show that our technique is not only provably adaptive but also practical.
-We provide an efficient CPU implementation, in C++, of our negative sampling approach.
-We demonstrate the effectiveness of a truly constant time negative sampler by showing that our implementation significantly outperforms standard TensorFlow on V100 GPU in-wall clock speed, while retaining the accuracy.
+We provide an efficient CPU implementation, in C++, of our negative sampling approach \footnote{The code available at https://github.com/RUSH-LAB/SLIDE}.
+We demonstrate the effectiveness of a truly (near) constant time negative sampler by showing that our C++ CPU implementations significantly outperform several popular TensorFlow alternatives in wall-clock speed, even when the baselines leverage the powerful V100 GPU Acceleration.
+In addition, our principled proposed negative sampling schemes achieve the highest accuracy compared to popular heuristics.

-3) We provide a rigorous evaluation of our proposal with its efficient implementation against full softmax and popular approximations like sampled softmax, frequency-based sampled softmax, top-K activation softmax, differentiation softmax (D-Softmax), and Noise Contrastive Estimation(NCE).
-We report the time-wise and iteration-wise precision on large recommendation datasets like Amazon-670K, WikiLSH-325K, and popular natural language processing dataset Text8 corpus.
+3) We provide a rigorous evaluation of our proposal with its efficient implementation against full softmax and popular approximations like sampled softmax, frequency-based sampled softmax, top-K activation softmax, and Noise Contrastive Estimation (NCE).
+We report the time-wise and iteration-wise precision on large datasets like Amazon-670K, Wiki-325K, Amazon-Uniform, and ODP-105K.